 Turin, the third-most prosperous city in Italy, is the home of fantastic architecture, cradle of Italy’s cinema, foundation of the country’s automotive industry, and host of the largest Italian language book fair.
 The city is full of rich palaces and grandiose buildings that highlight the city’s aristocratic atmosphere, and its close proximity to the Alps make it a favorite destination for nature lovers and adrenaline junkies.

-Italian course in Vancouver.
+Italian course in Washington, D.C.

 "I have now had 3 classes with my teacher Ester and am really enjoying them.
 We are primarily speaking only in Italian."